Донна Купер, исполнительный директор

 Джуди Адамсон, финансовый директор

 Judy joined Children First in 2014, bringing over 40 years of financial and non-profit administrative management experience to the organization.
-Judy has an impressive track record of developing and guiding financial systems for organizations experiencing growth or contraction, especially in times of leadership transition.
+She has an impressive track record of developing and guiding financial systems for organizations experiencing growth or contraction, especially in times of leadership transition.
 All of her work stems from a place of commitment to bettering the lives of Philadelphia citizens (and strengthening the institutions that serve them), especially those whose lives are disadvantaged by poverty.
-In addition to financial management, she assists PCCY with development management and modernizing administrative systems.
+In addition to financial management, she assists Children First with development management and modernizing administrative systems.
 Judy has an MBA from Temple University in General and Strategic Management.
-She was the CFO/Managing Director for Research for Action for 22 years.
-She works as a financial consultant with a range of non-profit organizations, including Philadelphia Young Playwrights, Community Education Center, Friends of the Free Library, and SOWN.
 Reach Judy at judya at childrenfirstpa dot org.

 Stephanie Blake, Ed.D., Early Childhood Racial Equity Coordinator

-Having worked in early childhood education for over fifteen years, Stephanie Blake is a seasoned professional.
-Throughout her career, she has worked in a wide variety of childcare programs, providing consulting, technical assistance, and training in diverse, cultural, and socioeconomic settings.
-Her previous roles included working with Pre-k Counts and Head Start programs with the PA Keys.
-Stephanie is a workforce fellow at Philadelphia’s Office of Children and Families, part of Temple University’s Diversifying Early Education Leadership Fellowship program.
-She teaches early childhood courses at Harcum College as an adjunct professor.
-Additionally, she is an adjunct faculty member at Rowan University and Arcadia University serving as a supervisor for pre-service teachers.
+Dr. Blake joined the Children First team in 2021, having worked with a variety of childcare programs providing consulting, technical assistance, and training in diverse, cultural, and socioeconomic settings.
+Her previous roles included working with Pre-K Counts and Head Start programs with the PA Keys.
+As a an adjunct faculty member at Rowan University and Arcadia University, she serves as a supervisor for pre-service teachers.
 Stephanie earned a Doctor of Education in Education Leadership at Gratz College along with a Master of Education with a focus in early childhood education.
 In her dissertation, Stephanie describes how diversity initiatives should be used to enhance the representation of African American Women in early childhood leadership positions.
 Additionally, she holds a Master’s degree in Business Administration and a Bachelor’s degree from Arcadia University.
 Reach Stephanie at 215-563-5848 ext.
 32 or stephanieb at childrenfirstpa dot org.

 Лори Доу, директор по политике в отношении уязвимой молодежи